SapitoSucio/froggo-guides/docs/script_commands.md

 Monster name is the name the monsters will have on screen, and has no relation whatsoever to their names anywhere else.
-It's the mob id that counts, which identifies monster record in 'mob_db.yml' database of monsters.
-If the mob name is given as "--ja--", the 'japanese name' field from the monster database is used, (which, in rAthena, actually contains an English name) if it's "--en--", it's the 'english name' from the monster database (which contains an uppercase name used to summon the monster with a GM command).
+It's the mob id that counts, which identifies monster record in `mob_db.yml` database of monsters.
+If the mob name is given as "--ja--", the `japanese name` field from the monster database is used, (which, in rAthena, actually contains an English name) if It's "--en--", It's the `english name` from the monster database (which contains an uppercase name used to summon the monster with a GM command).

 You can specify a custom level to use for the mob different from the one of